NAB Logo

 Here's why:

-• Because this ATSC 3.0 technology combines the best features of broadcast television and broadband, local stations can better personalize their broadcasts with information and interactive features to give viewers the most relevant content.
+• Because the new technology combines the best features of broadcast television and broadband, NEXTGEN TV allows local stations to better personalize their broadcasts with information and interactive features to give viewers the most relevant content.

-In 2023, the FCC announced the creation of the Future of TV Initiative, an initiative bringing together stakeholders from broadcasting, the consumer electronics industry, and public interest and consumer groups, to generate a road map for the NEXTGEN TV transition.
+In 2023, the FCC launched the Future of TV Initiative, bringing together stakeholders from broadcasting, the consumer electronics industry, and public interest and consumer groups, to generate a road map for the NEXTGEN TV transition.

 The bottom line: